x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-for-outlook-web-app-in-exchange-2013-exchange-2013-help.md

 - Skip the administrator phone setup.

-- Keep your Office 365 business data secure.
+- Keep your Microsoft 365 Apps for business data secure.

 - Use the Remote Wipe feature.